Membership Inference Attacks on Tokenizers of Large Language Models: Preliminaries

 \subsection{Membership Inference}

 The concept of membership inference attacks was first introduced by Shokri \et~\cite{shokri2017membership}, who demonstrated that an adversary can determine whether a specific data record was included in a model's training set.
 Specifically, they propose to train multiple shadow models that imitate the behavior of the target model.
-By comparing the output distributions of shadow models trained with and without a specific data record, the adversary can infer whether the data record was part of the target model's training data.~\cite{fredrikson2014privacy,sankararaman2009genomic,nasr2019comprehensive}.
+By comparing the output distributions of shadow models trained with and without a specific data record, the adversary can infer whether the data record was part of the target model's training data~\cite{nasr2019comprehensive}.

-Building upon this foundational research, subsequent studies~\cite{carrington2022deep,carlini2021extracting,li2021membership,li2021membership2,ndss26cpmia} have investigated the effectiveness of MIAs on a variety of machine learning models, including ResNet-18~\cite{he2016deep} and BERT~\cite{devlin2019bert}.
+Building upon this foundational research, subsequent studies~\cite{carrington2022deep,carlini2021extracting,ndss26cpmia} have investigated the effectiveness of MIAs on a variety of machine learning models, including ResNet-18~\cite{he2016deep} and BERT~\cite{devlin2019bert}.
 Nonetheless, as models increase in size and are trained on larger datasets over fewer epochs, the overfitting signal for individual samples decreases, resulting in reduced MIA performance on LLMs~\cite{duanmembership}.
-To address this limitation, recent MIAs~\cite{25LLMV,ren2025self} instead focus on dataset membership, which aggregates signals from individual samples to enhance the detection of membership.
-However, evaluating these attacks presents significant challenges, such as \textit{mislabeled samples}~\cite{meeus2024sok}, \textit{distribution shifts}~\cite{duarte2024cop}, and discrepancies in model size between experimental and real-world settings.
-Additionally, the effectiveness of these attacks typically depends on further assumptions.
-For example, some~\cite{maini2024llm} assumes that an adversary has access to the LLM's output loss, while another~\cite{xiong2025hey} requires the ability to fine-tune the target LLM.
-However, these assumptions are not guaranteed to hold in closed-source LLMs.
-Moreover, they can be defended by adding noise during the model training process~\cite{zhang2025soft}.
+To address this limitation, recent MIAs~\cite{25LLMV} instead focus on dataset membership, which aggregates signals from individual samples to enhance the detection of membership.